simpassi/cocoamemories/README.md

 The main.c file has a simple runloop that sets up a draw surface with TIGR.
 TIGR supports Mac and Windows, but the repo currently only has a n xcode project.
 You can probably compile this for windows by just stuffing all the files in a VS project and hitting build.

+[mainloop.c](cocoamemories/mainloop.c) contains the somewhat untouched assembly logic of the demo, converted into using fake CPU registers in C. Straight C has been used to implement the instructions where it seemed easy, and special functions mimicing the rest are in place for the rest.

 All the original x86 assembly code with a really awesome writeup on each effect can be found at http://www.sizecoding.org/wiki/Memories

 This is considered a "fun" project so feel free to do whatever you like with any of the code.
 It's not 100% working yet either - there's a weird byte sign patch in place to get the X coordinate in properly, probably due to some error in the mul16 implementation.